 Step ups.
-Hold two dumbells in each hand.
+Hold two dumbbells in each hand.
 Stand tall and step with one the right leg on a bench or some higher surface using one just the right leg to lift your body.
 Don’t forget to inhale and exhale, don’t hold your breath.
 Repeat on each leg for about 15 to 20 times.
 You should feel it in the hamstrings and specifically in the quadriceps.

-Pistol squat.
+Pistol Squat.
 Just squat only using one leg, the other one should be in front of you but not touching the floor.
 You can use the hovering leg, by touching the ground with it and pushing, to help you squat.
 Repeat on each leg for about 10 to 15 times.
 You should feel it in the hamstrings and the glutes.
 This killer exercise is usually done even by the most advanced without additional weight because it is already really challenging with only the bodyweight.

 Walking lunge.
-Hold dumbells in your hands and step forward with each leg while walking.
+Hold dumbbells in your hands and step forward with each leg while walking.
 After just 10 to 15 repetitions for each leg, your legs will shake and feel like they are on fire.
 Don’t forget to breathe.

 Bulgarian lunge.
 It is similar to the walking lunge except you are not walking and the leg that’s behind you rests on a bench.
 With some dumbells in your hands, lower yourself until your front knee is a 90-degree angle and then come back to the standing initial position.
 Repeat 20 times for each leg at a time.
 You should feel your quads.

 Romanian deadlifts.
-Hold two dumbells or a barbell.
+Hold two dumbbells or a barbell.
 Stand tall and bend at the waist while keeping the knees slightly bent.
 The barbell or dumbells should almost touch the ground.
 The back should always be flat, not rounded.
 This exercise targets the hamstrings and the glutes.
 Repeat 10-15 times and don’t forget to breathe.